 Chef & Child Foundation

 The ACF Chef and Child programs focus on the importance of the food groups in the USDA.gov as they contribute to a nutritious diet aimed at achieving good health and proper growth for children.
-Over the past ten years, Jean Hull has developed and delivered nutrition awareness programs with chapter member support to over 2000 children each year in Kona and Kohala.
-Her team includes her Co-chair: Carol Whitaker and Team Coordinator: Karen Spittler Carrier.
+Over the past 14 years, Jean Hull has developed and delivered nutrition awareness programs with chapter member support to over 2000 children each year in Kona and Kohala.
+Her team includes her Chair Simone White.

 The Chef and Child team's major activity is to reach every second grade class in Kona which includes a little cooking activity for the children at their desks.
 After a nutrition video, a follow-up interactive dialogue is held with the students.
 Then the students prepare a smart sandwich at their desk.